 Lightly toast the pumpkin seeds in a skillet without oil.
 This helps to remove any traces of E-coli on their skins.
 Remove from skillet and transfer to a bowl.
 Allow to cool.
 Meanwhile, separately grind the sunflower seeds and the sesame seeds into a coarse powder, reserving each of the ground seeds in a medium-sized mixing bowl.
 Grind the pumpkin seeds once they have cooled.
 Add the cardamom and salt to the seeds and combine well.
 If you are adding carob, cacao, and/or spirulina powder (see below), do so now and mix well.

 Drain the dried fruits, reserving the soaking water for another use (such as drinking it on an empty stomach).
-Add the soaked dried fruit and the optional orange zest to the ground seed mixture.
+Add the soaked dried fruit and the optional peppermint or sweet orange oil to the ground seed mixture.
 Incorporate the ingredients using the back of a fork to obtain a very coarse mixture.
 Now add enough oil to obtain a thick, paste-like dough.

 Using a teaspoon, scoop up a spoonful of the mixture and roll into a walnut-sized ball in the palms of your hands.
 If the balls don’t easily stick together, add a bit more oil.
 If too wet, grind more sesame or sunflower seeds to thicken the mixture.
 For a nutritive, decorative touch, roll the balls in the whole sesame seeds, ground flax seeds, or shredded coconut.
 This also prevents the balls from being sticky on the outside.